AlexChesser/tech-interview-prep-course/lessons/week-3.md

 1. <https://btholt.github.io/four-semesters-of-cs/> from Rajat a text summary of the core CS concepts you're going to need for a tech career.
 1. <https://cs50.harvard.edu/college/2021/spring/> probably the best CS refresher course out there.
 Incredible production value (they have muppets!)
 1. <https://www.youtube.com/user/cs50tv> what's more - CS50 - has been running for years!
 There are easily hundreds of videos online.
 Especially nice are the "tracks" which are mini lectures in a series on a topic not covered by the main course.
+1. A document containing a heuristic for Big-O <../documents/competitive-programmers-handbook.pdf>

 ## Learning Objectives